lidlid/slate/source/index.html.md

 # About the Sodyo API
 The Sodyo API provides the mechanism to interact with the Sodyo solution directly from a customer system.

 ## Overview
 The Sodyo Server APIs enable developers to create, read, update and delete (CRUD) content and campaigns with Sodyo's Portal.
 Previously, these operations were only available via the Portal user interface (UI), however, there are cases that a customer will want to automate the creation of content items and campaigns, via code, to tightly integrate Sodyo with customer internal workflows and systems.

-Version 1.0 of the Sodyo APIs enables full campaign management and full content management for content of type “immediate action”.
+Version 1.0 of the Sodyo APIs enables full campaign management and full content management for content of type “immediate action”. <br>
 Content type of “Sodyo Ad” is not supported in the API at this time.

 ## API Access
 The Sodyo administrator must enable API support for a project to allow interacting with the Sodyo system.
 If the API is not enabled in your project, please feel free to contact us and [request API access](mailto:portalsupport@sodyo.com).

 ## Supported Functionality
+The Sodyo API provides the ability to perform content and campaign related operations.

+<aside class="notice">All content & campaign operations are available for content / campaigns of type immediate action only.
+Referencing content / campaigns of type SODYO_AD via the API will return <code>404-Not Found</code></aside>

 The main functionality provided as part of the Sodyo API v1.0 includes:

 * Authentication